 While the Yamaha DT-1 line enjoyed a life that spanned between 1968 and 1985, others weren’t so long-lived.
 The Yamaha YZ360 didn’t enjoy the same kind of longevity, but for a couple of years in the mid-1970s, it was a two-wheeled god.
 When it first rolled onto the scene in 1974 it took the open-class motocross world by storm, and very few motorcycles could compete with it.
 Well, that’s not strictly true – brands like Maico, Bultaco and Husqvarna were in the same class in terms of performance, but they were miles behind in terms of build quality and reliability.
 And the YZ360 wasn’t just reliable…it was light…and incredibly exotic for a Japanese machine.

-In its day, it was the king of innovation.
+Like many old dirt bikes, back in its day, it was the king of innovation.
 Boasting a plethora of lightweight components milled from steel and aluminum, expertly milled features like the front hub, milled-down fork legs, and external reservoir shocks, the YZ360 was seriously advanced.
 The external reservoir shocks were an industry first, but Yamaha really hit the ball out of the park when they added another industry first, a rear monoshock, to their 1975 update.
 On top of that, the YZ360 looked the part, with its famous alloy gas tank held down with that classic “Y-shaped” strap, too.
 Unfortunately, it was a little over-priced in its day, and quickly lost its innovative advantages over copy cat competition, which led to its demise in 1976.
 Still, it’s one of the coolest Yamaha dirt bikes ever made.

 #08.
 The Yamaha DT400 Enduro (’75 – ’79)